Biometris/statgenIBD/cran-comments.md

 ## Minor release

-- Some extra functionality and an extra vignette are added.
+- A bug in one of the plotting functions is fixed an dependencies on deprecated ggplot functions are removed.

 ----

 ## Test environments

-* local Windows 10 install, R 4.2.1
+* local Windows 10 install, R 4.3.1
 * winbuilder (release)
 * macbuilder (release)
 * Ubuntu (on github actions, devel and release)